anisossss/TuffStuff/README.md

 ﻿# TuffStuff

-This is a TuffStuff E-commerce website
+This is the TuffStuff E-commerce website

-Clone in you repository from here : git clone https://github.com/anisossss/TuffStuff.git
+-> Clone in you repository from here : git clone https://github.com/anisossss/TuffStuff.git

 ## Used technologies, librairies and packages